AngeloDotNet/MinimalApi.Identity/README.md

 > if you use a separate project for migrations (It is recommended to add a reference in the project name to the database used, in this case it is SQL Server),
 > make sure to set the `-Project` parameter to the name of that project.

+## 📎 Swagger / OpenAPI

+It is possible to protect access to the Swagger UI with the following configuration:

+- RequiredAuth: set via `SwaggerSettings:IsRequiredAuth` (supported values: `true`, `false`)
+- Username: set via `SwaggerSettings:Username`
+- Password: set via `SwaggerSettings:Password`

+You can manage the state of the Swagger UI with the following configuration:

+- Enable/Disable Swagger UI: set via `SwaggerSettings:IsEnabled` (supported values: `true`, `false`)

 ## 🔰 Feature Flags

 🚧 coming soon